Richard Raymond (publisher): POINT Foundation

 In 1972, one of POINT's first large grants enabled a group of environmental scientists, activists, and Native Americans to attend the United Nations Conference on the Human Environment in Stockholm.
-Huey Johnson was influenced by POINT to found a new park-creation and land-conservation advocacy organization, the Trust for Public Land, for which he was funded subsequent to serving on the board for two years; the Trust's projects took root nationwide.
-Another early POINT grant recipient was the research center for agriculture, aquaculture, and bioshelter headed by John Todd and Bill McLarney, on Cape Cod.
+Huey Johnson, a POINT board member who was enabled to attend the Stockholm Conference, was influenced by his time wth the foundation to found a new park-creation and land-conservation advocacy organization, the Trust for Public Land.
+POINT funded him toward this objective subsequent to his serving on the board for two years.
+The Trust's projects took root nationwide.
+Other early POINT grant recipients included Steve Baer's solar-technology Zomeworks, and the research center for agriculture, aquaculture, and bioshelter headed by John Todd and Bill McLarney, on Cape Cod.

 Portola Institute transferred the publishing of WECs to POINT in 1974.
-Among varied other projects, POINT published the eclectic CoEvolution Quarterly starting in 1974, Soft Technology (1978, a book edited by James T. Baldwin and Stewart Brand, and in 1985 POINT launched The WELL, an early online discussion community.
+Among varied other projects, POINT published the eclectic CoEvolution Quarterly (CQ) starting in 1974, and Soft Technology (a 1978 book edited by James T. Baldwin and Stewart Brand).
+Conservation biologist Peter Warshall served as CQs science and land-use editor.
+The POINT publications CoEvolution Quarterly and the Whole Earth Software Review, were merged in 1985, creating a new POINT offering, the Whole Earth Review.

+Also in 1985 POINT launched The WELL, an early online discussion community.
+It represented an advance over the solely text-based Usenet that had been established in 1980; though launching during the dial-up era, The WELL displayed the capacity to enable threaded conversations, to quickly integrate into the World Wide Web, and to otherwise attentively revamp over time.

 Briarpatch Network

 Michael Phillips, a friend of Raymond's, was a Bank of California vice-president, and had been the organizer of Mastercard.
-When Raymond came up with the "Briarpatch" concept in 1973, Phillips worked with him to assist small business; together they co-founded the Briarpatch Network, which opened a Bay Area office in 1974.
+When Raymond came up with the "Briarpatch" concept in 1973, Phillips worked with him to assist small business; together they co-founded the Briarpatch Network, which opened a Bay Area office at San Francisco's Pier 40 in 1974.
 The network functioned as a consulting and mutual-support organization providing free or low-cost services to small-scale entrepreneurs.
-Warren Johnson, Chair of the Geography Department at San Diego State University, deemed the network an exemplary means of aiding people who expect their work to accord with their interests and passion, and referred to the Bay Area's Briarpatch as “group of small, independent entrepreneurs doing what they want.”
+Warren Johnson, Chair of the Geography Department at San Diego State University, deemed the network an exemplary means of aiding people who expect their work to accord with their interests and passion, and referred to the Bay Area's Briarpatch as "group of small, independent entrepreneurs doing what they want."
 For some owner-operators, this could afford the option for flextime work.